 With the highly competitive nature of IT, the challenge to retain customers is a monumental one.
 Factors like pricing, support, and competition all play into this struggle.
 As such, IT service providers must be vigilant in constantly strengthening their offering and ensuring their existing customers are receiving the support they need.

-Imagine: A customer has purchased a solution that enables them to turn any tablet into a mobile billboard using a ‘kiosk mode.’
+Imagine: A customer has purchased a solution that enables them to turn any tablet into a mobile billboard using a ‘kiosk mode’.
 They use the solution happily for a few months, before reading about another solution that offers a more versatile kiosk mode, where tablets can lockdown one or multiple apps, or to other point-of-sale functions.
 They check with their current provider to see whether this is a possibility.
-It’s not, and the salesperson doesn’t help indicate whether new features will be added.
-So the customer changes providers to the new, better-equipped provider.
+Turns out the answer is no, and the salesperson doesn’t help indicate whether new features will be added in the near future.
+So the customer decided to change providers to the new one with better-equipped mobile device management features.

 While having a base function is fantastic, service providers need to ensure they’re following the evolution of their industry to stay abreast of the competition.
 If adding new features isn’t possible, studies have shown that customers will stay with a company that offers excellent customer service.
 So focusing on making customers feel heard and supported should help to curb a high client churn.